Darxo/Hardened/README.md

 - Add `HD_RequiredAmmoType = ::Const.Items.AmmoType.None` for `weapon.nut` which determines, which type of ammo a weapon uses
 - Add `HD_StartsBattleLoaded = false` for `weapon.nut` which determines, whether this weapon will be reloaded for free at the start of each battle (only works if the correct ammo is equipped)
 - Add new `HD_IsSortedBeforeMainhand = false` member for `skill.nut`.
 If `true`, then active skills will be sorted in front of mainhand skills
-- Rewrite the `onExecute` of `build_unique_locations_action` with a moddable `DistanceToOthers` aswell as `minY` and `maxY` values.
+- Rewrite the `onExecute` of `build_unique_locations_action` with a moddable `DistanceToOthers` as well as `minY` and `maxY` values.
-- Force Trigger a skill_container::update() whenever any actor waits or ends their turn after all their other skill turn-end events have happend
+- Force Trigger a skill_container::update() whenever any actor waits or ends their turn after all their other skill turn-end events have happened
 - Add ::Hardened.Global.getWorldContractMult() which returns a multiplier representing the quality (risk + reward) of contracts you receive
 	- Add `::Hardened.Const.ContractScalingPerReputation = 0.0005` which defines how much harder/more lucrative contracts become for each of your Renown points
 	- Add `::Hardened.Const.ContractScalingMax = 10.00` which defines the maximum possible contract quality multiplier